Schneider (cards): Skat

 In the German national sport of Skat there are 120 card points in play and therefore a player needs at least 61 points to win the game.
 If the declarer scores 90 points or more (i. e. the defenders have 30 or fewer points), then the opponents are Schneider and the declarer is credited with a higher game score.
 Likewise, a declarer who fails to score at least 31 is Schneider and loses by a higher amount.
 An extension of Schneider is Schwarz.
 This is where all the tricks are won by one player or partnership and achieve an even higher game score.
 In order to achieve Schwarz, the opponent or opponents must not have won any tricks at all, even those which do not score any card points.

 In Hand games where the skat (the two cards in the talon or stock) is not picked up, the declarer may announce Schneider, or Schneider and Schwarz.
 In open games Schwarz is automatically assumed and the game value increases accordingly.
-The player loses the game at this value, however, if he does not achieved the announced goal.
+The player loses the game at this value, however, if he does not achieve the announced goal.
 Should the player become Schneider or Schwarz in this situation, there is no additional penalty; i.e. you cannot Schneider yourself.